dotnet/docs-maui/docs/fundamentals/localization.md

 ## Create resource files to store strings

 .NET resource files are XML files with a *.resx* extension that are compiled into binary resource (*.resources*) files during the build process.
-A localized app typically contains a default resource file with all strings used in the app, as well as resource files for each supported language.
+A localized app typically contains a default resource file with all strings used in the app, and resource files for each supported language.

 Resource files contain the following information for each item: